Advertisement

 With RA comes chronic inflammation.
 And with chronic inflammation often comes heart disease.

-The 1.5 million Americans with RA have a greater risk of heart attack and stroke than people without RA, not to mention increased hardening of the blood vessels and more pericarditis, or irritation of the sac surrounding the heart.
-That's not all: Studies find they also have a much higher chance of developing blood clots, including especially dangerous clots that travel to other parts of the body.
+The 1.3 million Americans with RA have a greater risk of heart attack and stroke than people without RA.
+They are also more likely to have increased hardening of the blood vessels and more pericarditis, or irritation of the sac surrounding the heart.
+That's not all: Studies find people with RA have a much higher chance of developing blood clots, as well, including especially dangerous clots that travel to other parts of the body.

-To help combat potential heart complications, experts advocate a healthy diet, regular exercise, not smoking, and treatment.
+To help address potential heart complications, experts advocate a healthy diet, regular exercise and, of course, treatment.
 Biologic therapy has been shown to be particularly effective.

 woman with abdominal pain